On this page:

 Objectives, standards and guidelines

-All planning schemes include objectives and standards that must be met and decision guidelines at the following clauses:
+All planning schemes include objectives, standards and decision guidelines at the following clauses:

 Objectives